Plough: Effects of mould-board ploughing

 Mould-board ploughing in cold and temperate climates, down to 20 cm, aerates the soil by loosening it.
-It incorporates crop residues, solid manures, limestone and commercial fertilisers alongside oxygen, so reducing nitrogen losses by denitrification, accelerating mineralisation and raising short-term nitrogen availability for turning organic matter into humus.
+It incorporates crop residues, solid manures, limestone, and commercial fertilisers alongside oxygen, reducing nitrogen losses by denitrification, accelerating mineralisation, and raising short-term nitrogen availability for turning organic matter into humus.
 It erases wheel tracks and ruts from harvesting equipment.
 It controls many perennial weeds and delays the growth of others until spring.
 It accelerates spring soil warming and water evaporation due to lower residues on the soil surface.
 It facilitates seeding with a lighter seed, controls many crop enemies (slugs, crane flies, seedcorn maggots-bean seed flies, borers), and raises the number of "soil-eating" earthworms (endogic), but deters vertical-dwelling earthworms (anecic).

 Ploughing leaves little crop residue on the surface that might otherwise reduce both wind and water erosion.
 Over-ploughing can lead to the formation of hardpan.
 Typically, farmers break that up with a subsoiler, which acts as a long, sharp knife slicing through the hardened layer of soil deep below the surface.
 Soil erosion due to improper land and plough utilisation is possible.
 Contour ploughing mitigates soil erosion by ploughing across a slope, along elevation lines.
 Alternatives to ploughing, such as a no-till method, have the potential to build soil levels and humus.
 These may be suitable for smaller, intensively cultivated plots and for farming on poor, shallow or degraded soils that ploughing would further degrade.

+Social effects

+Use of the mouldboard plough in Europe typically required cooperation between multiple households, since four to eight oxen (later horses) were needed to pull the heavy instrument through the soil, and this was more than a typical peasant household could muster on its own.
+Thus, the introduction of the mouldboard plough made farming more of a communal effort and contributed to the rise of the manorial system in Northern Europe.
+It also led to farming being seen as men's work, because of the weight of the instrument.
+Historian William H. McNeill suggested that the experience of cooperation with non-family members as a consequence of mouldboard tillage was conducive to the prevalence of the corporation in medieval Europe; peasants who engaged in this kind of work, including those who migrated to towns, were used to the idea of entering into agreements with people outside of their family and more readily formed corporations.